khanna-harshit/cpu_util_port_analyzer/README.md

 8. show processes summary
 9. docker stats  --no-stream

+“show processes” commands provide a wrapper over linux’s “top” command. “show process cpu” sorts the processes being displayed by cpu-utilization, whereas “show process memory” does it attending to processes’ memory-utilization.

 # prerequisit before running the tool

 1. It needs an IP address, username , password of the device which you want to work with.